 The accuracy of the coordinates depends on a number of factors.
 We try to use all the available sources of coordinates on the device.

-The location of the kid is formed on the GPS signals, Wi-Fi (some models of watches and iOS and Android devices) and mobile networks.
+The location is formed on GPS, Wi-Fi (some models of watches, iOS and Android devices) and mobile networks.

 Geolocation sources are used in the following order:

-- GPS - give the most accurate location, from 5 to 100 meters;
+- GPS - the most accurate location, from 5 to 100 meters;

-- Mobile networks - give an approximate accuracy, from 300 meters to 1.5 kilometers in the city and up to 10 kilometers outside the city.
+- Mobile networks - an approximate accuracy, from 300 meters to 1.5 kilometers in the city and up to 10 kilometers out of the city.

 At first the kid's device tries to form the location by GPS.
-However, the GPS signal may not be available indoors, and in some models of watches and smartphones the GPS sensor is weak and because of some hinderings (for example, a transport roof or a pocket) the GPS signal will be unavailable.
+However, the GPS signal may not be available indoors, and in some models of watches and smartphones GPS sensor is weak and because of some obstacles (for example, a transport roof or a pocket) GPS signal won't be available.

-If the GPS signal is not available and the kid's device has Wi-Fi, then the Wi-Fi networks that surround the phone are used to form the location.
-The accuracy is lower, that's why there can rarely be significant errors.
+If GPS is not available but the kid's device has Wi-Fi, then the Wi-Fi networks are used to form the location.
+In this case, the accuracy will be a bit lower.

-If neither GPS nor Wi-Fi was found, mobile networks (LBS) are used to form the location.
-The accuracy of the locations is rather low.
+If neither GPS nor Wi-Fi are found, mobile networks (LBS) are used to form the location.
+The accuracy of the location is rather low.

-You can see how the coordinates were formed and the imprecision in the parent app.
-If you see GPS, then the location of the kid is formed exactly, Wi-Fi is rather accurate, but errors are possible, LBS (mobile networks) - the location is formed approximately.
+On the parent app you can find how the coordinates are detected.
+If you see GPS, then the location of the kid is exact, Wi-Fi is rather accurate, but errors are possible, LBS (mobile networks) - the location is approximate.

-When location is formed with mobile network, a point on the map may not move for a long time, and also notifications of entering and exiting from places may not be sent.
+When location is determined by mobile network, a point on the map could not move for a long time, and also notifications of entering and exiting from places may not be sent.